- Tachograph Rules Made Easy

 Tachograph Rules Made Easy

 The European tachograph regulations consist of a complex set of rules which can be difficult to understand, not to mention to apply.
 A lack of knowledge of the rules can easily cause serious problems for any organisation that deals with tachograph liability.
-This article intends to be a brief guide that will be useful for drivers, planners and fleet operators who have to deal with tachographs, tachograph files and compliance.
+This article intends to be a brief guide about the most important rules on drivers hours and tachographs.
+Therefore, it will be useful for drivers, planners and fleet operators who have to deal with tachographs, tachograph files and compliance.

 European tachograph regulations